 This is particularly so for the ex-athlete and symbolically crippled Brick who spends the entire play consuming whisky desperate for the “click” which will bring him oblivion.
 Jack O’Connell seethes with pent up emotion and bares his teeth in fury as he wrestles with his own nature and against the other members of his family.
 His wife Maggie (the cat of the title) is played by Sienna Miller who has a particularly tough job in the first act as the character rails against every aspect of her life in a litany of woes which, perhaps, becomes a little one note; I wasn’t sure if that was because we were supposed to be experiencing this through the lens of Brick’s perception.
 I’d forgotten just how much the character fades away during the rest of the play.
 Colm Meaney’s Big Daddy for me wasn’t … well wasn’t big enough.
 The character seemed to be far more thoughtful and even balanced than I recall and I’m not sure this didn’t devalue the melodrama somewhat.
-On the other hand, Lisa Palfrey’s Big Mama hits all the right notes making her loyalty to the family more touching and considered than I recall.
+On the other hand, Lisa Palfrey’s Big Mama hits all the right notes making her loyalty to the family more touching and considered than I remember.
 Hayley Squires as acquisitive and calculating Mae is a standout amidst the secondary cast.

 There are some blisteringly good moments in the play which director Andrews and his cast seize upon; this is especially true in the long second act duologue between Brick and Big Daddy as the latter wrestles with the younger man both mentally and physically.
 Indeed, this is a very physical production with the patriarch’s birthday cake being (symbolically – everything in Williams seems to be symbolic) trampled underfoot, ice being hurled around and Brick’s crutch being brandished as a weapon.
 The play has been updated but I didn’t particularly care for that especially as the text really hasn’t been; why reference a drinks cabinet that patently isn’t there?
 Besides in these more enlightened times it doesn’t seem realistic that Brick would have quite so much angst about his repressed sexuality and what others might think of him.
 One definite good choice though is the conclusion, Williams wrote two different endings, and this production goes for the right one.